nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 Note that, once an article is submitted, a weekly email digest will invite all editors to comment on the submission.
 Comments will trigger an email notification to the assigned editors (and only them).
-It is up to the assigned editors to contact the Editors in chief if something unexpected arises based on the comments.
+It is up to the assigned editors to contact the Editors-in-chief if something unexpected arises based on the comments.

 ### Editors: take care of the review process for Phase 1